What is betel nut?

 A deep red or purple smile is a common sight in many parts of Asia and the Pacific.
 But what’s behind it?

+This red residue is the telltale sign of the betel nut, which is chewed by millions of people across the globe.
 In its most basic form, betel nut is a seed of the Areca catechu, a type of palm tree.
-It is commonly chewed after being ground up or sliced, then wrapped in leaves of the Piper betle vine coated with lime.
+It’s commonly chewed after being ground up or sliced and wrapped in leaves of the Piper betle vine that have been coated with lime.
 This is known as a betel quid.
 Tobacco or flavorful spices may also be added.

 Betel nut has a long history in South and Southeast Asia and the Pacific Basin.
 In Guam and other Pacific islands, its use can be traced back as far as 2,000 years.
 A habit passed down through generations, chewing betel nut is a time-honored custom for 10–20 percent of the world’s population.
 Today, the World Health Organization (WHO) estimates that around 600 million people use some form of betel nut.
-It is one of the most popular psychoactive substances in the world (fourth only after nicotine, alcohol, and caffeine).
+It is one of the most popular psychoactive substances in the world, in fourth place after nicotine, alcohol, and caffeine.
 But while betel nut is an important cultural and social tradition in many countries, growing evidence points to serious health effects from regular use.

 Research has revealed some serious health risks of betel nut.
-The World Health Organization classifies betel nut as a carcinogen.
+The WHO classifies betel nut as a carcinogen.
 Many studies have shown a convincing link between betel nut use and cancer of the mouth and esophagus.
-Betel nut users are also at a higher risk for oral submucuous fibrosis.
-This incurable condition can cause stiffness in the mouth and eventually the loss of jaw movement.
+A study in the

-Betel nut may interact with other drugs or herbal supplements, causing toxic reactions in the body or reducing the effects of medications.
+Betel nut may interact with other drugs or herbal supplements.
+It could cause toxic reactions in the body or reduce the effects of medications.
 More testing is needed to determine just how betel nut affects other drugs.
 Regular betel nut use may also lead to dependency and withdrawal symptoms.

 Health organizations and governments around the globe are taking steps to increase awareness of betel nut risks.
 Taiwan has declared an annual “Betel Nut Prevention Day.”
 City officials in Taipei now fine anyone seen spitting betel nut juice and require them to attend withdrawal classes.
 In 2012, the WHO released an action plan designed to reduce betel nut use in the Western Pacific.
-It calls for a combination of policy, public awareness campaigns, and community outreach to curb the practice.
+It calls for a combination of the following measures to curb the practice: